Skip to main content

 Skin Tissue Engineering & Morphology Core

-The Skin Tissue Engineering & Morphology (STEM) Core is lead by director Kathleen J. Green, PhD, and co-directed by Bethany E. Perez-White, PhD.
-STEM Core facilitates fundamental research in skin biology by providing technological expertise and resources to support the culture of normal human and mouse epidermal keratinocytes, primary melanocyte and dermal fibroblast cultures, as well as co-cultured skin cell 3-D models.
-The core helps foster new collaborations among groups with the common goal of understanding the biology of skin cells.
+The Skin Tissue Engineering & Morphology (STEM) Core is led by director Kathleen J. Green, PhD, and co-directed by Bethany E. Perez-White, PhD.
+STEM Core facilitates fundamental research in skin biology by providing technological expertise and resources to support the culture of normal human and mouse epidermal keratinocytes, primary melanocyte and dermal fibroblast cultures, as well as co-cultured skin cell 3D models.
+The core helps foster new collaborations among groups with the common goal of understanding the biology of skin.

 Services